amalxloop/core/README.md

 ## Overview

 CinePro Core is the foundational backend service of CinePro that uses the Open Media Streaming Standard (OMSS) for movies and TV shows.
-This repository serves as the central scraping and streaming engine, designed to work seamlessly with the [CinePro ecosystem](https://github.com/orgs/cinepro-org/repositories?type=source).
+This repository serves as the central scraping and streaming engine, designed to work seamlessly with the [KiraStreams ecosystem](https://github.com/orgs/amalxloop/repositories?type=source).

 Built on the [OMSS template](https://github.com/omss-spec/template), this backend implements a modular provider system that enables easy integration of multiple streaming sources (that means providers) while maintaining type safety and production-ready standards.